radiant-rstats/radiant.data/inst/app/tools/help/report_r.md

 > Create a (reproducible) report using R

-The code feature allows you to run R-code with access to all functions and data in Radiant.
+The _Report > R_ tab allows you to run R-code with access to all functions and data in Radiant.
 By clicking the `Knit report (R)` button, the code will be evaluated and the output will be shown on the right of the _Report > R_ page.
 To evaluate only a part of the code use the cursor to select a section and press `CTRL-enter` (`CMD-enter` on mac).

 You can load an R-code file into Radiant by clicking the `Load report` button and selecting an .r or .R file.
-If you started Radiant from Rstudio you can save a report in HTML, Word, or PDF format by selecting the desired format from the drop-down manu and clicking `Save report`.
-To save just the code choose `R` from the dropdown and press the `Save reporet` button.
+If you started Radiant from Rstudio you can save a report in HTML, Word, or PDF format by selecting the desired format from the drop-down menu and clicking `Save report`.
+To save just the code choose `R` from the dropdown and press the `Save report` button.

 If you started Radiant from Rstudio, you can also click the `Read files` button to browse for files and generate code to read it into Radiant.
 For example, read rda, rds, xls, yaml, and feather and add them to the `Datasets` dropdown.
 If the file type you want to load is not currently supported, the path to the file will be returned.
-If Radiant was started from an Rstudio project, the file paths used will be relative to the project root.
-Paths to files synced to local Dropbox or Google Drive folder will use the `find_dropbox` and `find_gdrive` functions to enhances reproducibility.
+The file path used will be relative to the Rstudio-project root.
+Paths to files synced to a local Dropbox or Google Drive folder will use the `find_dropbox` and `find_gdrive` functions to enhances reproducibility.

 As an example you can copy-and-paste the code below into the editor and press `Knit report (R)` to generate results.